bonolo1/semantic-similarity-nlp/README.md

 ### Virtual Environment

-1. Download the followiing files in the repository: semantic.py and requirements.txt
+1. Download the followiing files in the repository: semantic.py and requirements.txt.

 2. Create a project folder named "semantic_similarity".